RayTiasha/Atliq-Sales-Analysis/README.md

 ## Approach
 1. Leveraged Power Query for advanced data transformation, ensuring zero data loss during the pivot from raw CSVs to structured tables.
-2. Implemented a Star Schema with Fact_Sales at the center, optimized for speed and filter context.
+2. Implemented a Star Schema with "Fact_Sales" at the center, optimized for speed and filter context.
 3. Established a dedicated Dim_Date table to enable seamless YoY (Year-over-Year) comparisons.
 4. Developed calculated measures to standardize business logic across the organization (e.g., Net Sales, Variance %, and FY 20/21 Performance).

 ![AtliQ Hardware Star Schema](reports/Schema%20Diagram.png)

-## Impact
-The model enabled seamless YoY comparisons, ensuring consistent insights across the organization and enhancing reliability for large-scale reporting.
-It also provided a scalable foundation for future analytics projects, eliminating reliance on manual, error-prone spreadsheets.

 ## Key Calculated Measures
 To drive the analysis, I developed several DAX measures within the Excel Data Model.
 Here are a few examples of the core business logic: